potatwei/NYU-Greene-HPC-Notes/README.md

 ```

 ## Cancel Your Jobs
-After you get your job id through listing all jobs, you can kill a job using
+After you get your job id by listing all jobs, you can kill a job using
 ```bash
 scancel $JobID
 ```